aiven/aiven-docs/docs/integrations/send-logs-to-elasticsearch.md

 1. Log in to the [Aiven Console](https://console.aiven.io/).
 2. Navigate to **Service Integration** from the menu on the left.
-3. You\'ll see a list of external services you can integrate with Aiven.
+3. You'll see a list of external services you can integrate with Aiven.
 4. Select **External Elasticsearch** from the list.
 5. Select **Add new endpoint**.